SvenPuschmann/losung4conky/doc/README.md

 To test Losungen for Conky with a future date (e.g. 01.01.2012), enter *sudo date -s "01 Jan 2012"* and start Conky.

 # Errors and solutions
-Preface: Below the phrase <Year> stands for the current year, e.g. 2011.
+Preface: Below the phrase &lt;Year&gt; stands for the current year, e.g. 2011.
 Solutions might take effect after a little delay, depending on the setting update_interval in your file .conkyrc.

 ## Instead of the Bible verses nothing is shown.
 ### Cause